Programs & Initiatives in Communities

 Prospective respondents who have any questions regarding this request for proposal must submit all questions in writing at: email@example.com.

-In the subject line of the email, include this phrase: TA RFP Question.
-All questions received and MDH’s answers to those questions and comments will be posted on this page.
+In the subject line of the email, include this phrase: Opioid Pilot Project RFP Question All questions received and MDH’s answers to those questions and comments will be posted on this page.

 Responses to questions received earlier will be posted by the close of each business day.